 As a first year PhD student in the Biomedical Science program at UConn Health, I am working my way through lab rotations and classes, while trying to find some time to relax in between.
 I graduated in May of 2019 with a BS in Forensic Science from the University of New Haven in West Haven, CT.
 Though I am originally from Northeast PA, CT has basically claimed me as one of its own.
 My broad scientific interests include translational research and genetic/genomic modifications as they relate to gene expression & function.
 Outside of science, I love watching & attending sporting events, hiking, yoga, traveling, and spending time with my family & cats.
 I am not exactly sure what I want to be when I grow up, but working with AIOG is helping me figure it out!

-I am currently a first year PhD student in the Biomedical Science I am currently a 4th year Ph.D. candidate in Biomedical Science in the Center for Cell Analysis and Modeling at UConn Health in Farmington, CT.
+I recently finished my PhD in Biomedical Science in the Center for Cell Analysis and Modeling at UConn Health in Farmington, CT.
 My research aims to elucidate the link between diabetes and ciliopathy.
-I join AIOG because I want to help other graduate students find alternative careers.
-I personally benefit from past events hosted by AIOG.
+I joined AIOG because I want to help other graduate students find alternative careers.
+I personally have benefited from past events hosted by AIOG.
 My hobbies include reading European and East Asia history and programming.

 Natalie Sandlin, BS

 Content Manager, AIOG Ambassador for Boston College

 I am a third-year PhD candidate in Biology at Boston College.
 My research interests are in molecular microbiology and bioremediation.
 Currently, I am exploring mechanisms of microbial degradation of mycotoxins, common food contaminants.
 I joined AIOG to explore the variety of careers available to PhDs and help others navigate all of these options as well.
 Outside of research, I enjoy baking, reading crime thrillers, and playing card games.